Newsletter Pain or Pleasure?

 develop and test a formula

 Just as you can make endless batches of satisfying cookies by following the right recipe, so you can make a great newsletter each time by following a good formula.
 A newsletter formula comprises:

 Your brand is the cookie sheet.
 Your market is the oven.

 A fitting newsletter formula should trump what style appeals to you alone or fits your budget.
 Consider looking beyond the style that initially appeals to you, and beyond your current budget.
 From consistent execution of a good newsletter formula, appeal to your readers and cost-effectiveness for you should result.

 start with a profile

 on paper or on screen

 Since the reader profile shapes the newsletter formula, be careful what you assume.
-If, for example, you target people who identify mostly as techno-philes, you might assume that they would prefer an e-newsletter.
+If, for example, you target people who heavily use smart phones, you might assume that they would prefer an e-newsletter.
 Yet, that could explain why they would actually find a printed newsletter refreshing.

-Research finds that a newsletter distributed by e-mail is:
+Research finds that a newsletter distributed for on-screen reading is:

 Moreover, many like to hold a newsletter in their hands.
-They might take it on public transit, to a waiting room, or a coffee table, where others could notice it incidentally.
-Each decision about your newsletter formula should be rooted in your brand and guided by your reader profile - as well as opportunities to optimize depth of reach.
+They might take it on public transit, to a waiting room, or a coffee table.
+Each decision about your newsletter formula should be rooted in your brand and guided by your reader profile – as well as opportunities to optimize depth of reach (e.g. recruiting more readers, as happens when one says, "I put the newsletter in your bag.
+You might enjoy reading it on your break.").

 There are other ways to attract and retain clients.
 You can advertise, offer discounts, run incentive programs, and train staff in client relations.
 Your newsletter need not replace any of these.
 Rather, a great newsletter integrates marketing and client relations economically.
-It should harmonize them.
+It could harmonize them.

 good formula + good attitude

 No aspect of customer relationship management or marketing should feel like a burden or obligation.
 Bear in mind the low cost of intrinsically loyal clients and the high potential of a brand-aligned, reader-focused newsletter.
 With a winning attitude and a winning formula, you could replace newsletter pain with the pleasure of success.

 - Glenn R Harrington, Articulate Consultants Inc.